UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

 5. You can now work with your OpenStack projects within the OpenStack Horizon dashboard.

-## Removing an OpenStack account via the UKCloud Portal
+## Removing a Corsham Region 5 OpenStack account via the UKCloud Portal

+> [!NOTE]
+    > This section is    only relevant for the OSP-10 Corsham Openstack;region 5.
+For help removing users from Farnborough, Region 6, and Corsham, Region 5-2 contact UKCloud support.

 If you want to remove an OpenStack user account, you must first revoke the user's permissions to all OpenStack projects before deleting the account.